slick2/traffic-jammer/README.md

 ## Description

 The poormans WAF.
-WordPress plugin to block IP and bots that causes malicious traffic.
+WordPress plugin to block IP and bots categorized as harmful, resulting in heavy server loads from frequently crawled pages, or utilized in vulnerability/security breach scans.
 The plugiin can block:

 - Single IP
 - Range of IP using CIDR format
 - User agents
+- Known bad bots

 ## Command Line
 - Block an IP using wp-cli